onity group

 Discussion

-The company also maintains a meaningful presence in reverse mortgages, originating, servicing, and holding approximately $11 billion.
+The company also maintains a meaningful presence in reverse mortgages, originating, servicing, and holding approximately $9.6 billion.
 Here too, Onity earns steady fees across the lifecycle of the loan.
 While repayment timing is uncertain — it depends on property sales or borrower death — the company is contractually entitled to all fees and is guaranteed reimbursement by the federal government if loan balances exceed property value.

 The principal risk to Onity is interest rate volatility.
 Falling rates drive refinancing that erodes MSR value.
 To mitigate this, Onity both hedges with swaps and derivatives and benefits from a natural offset: when refinancing surges, its origination business expands, generating fresh fee income and replenishing MSRs.
-Hedging does not fully eliminate exposure, but it helps stabilize results
+Hedging does not fully eliminate exposure, but it helps stabilize results.

 Ultimately, Onity’s model is straightforward: originate mortgages, sell them while retaining MSRs, efficiently service both forward and reverse mortgages, and use scale to operate more profitably than peers.
-The business is fee-driven, capital-light, and built on recurring revenues.

 Over the remaining sections I go through some of the details of Onity’s operations and financial statements.